unipartdigital/workflows_engine/docs/source/extending.rst

     from workflows_engine.core.translate import Translatable

-    class Validator:
+    class JSONRPCValidator:
+        """
-        """A validator which calls an endpoint see jsonrpc task for more details"""
+        A validator which calls an endpoint see jsonrpc task for more details
+        """

         __slots__ = [
             "identifier",